charmplusplus/charm/doc/charm++/manual.rst

   }

 Creating a 4-level tree that uses the GreedyRefine strategy at process level and process-group level.
-A strategy is not allowed at root level since given the size of the PE tree communicating all object load information to the root can be expensive.
+The number of user-specified process groups is 4 in this example.
+A strategy is not allowed at root level for a 4-level tree since communicating all object load information to the root can be expensive given the size of the PE tree.

 .. code-block:: json